 Intended outcome Success criteria To improve the language gap for children across the school.
 SALT involvement for children with significant SLCN Early identification of language levels in Reception.
-Word Aware approach to be developed across the school.
-By July 2023 Language Assessment results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in speaking and listening has increased.
+By July 2024 Language Assessment results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in speaking and listening has increased.
 To improve reading attainment and outcomes for disadvantaged pupils.
-By July 2023, K\$1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in reading has increased since 2019 results.
+By July 2024, KS1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in reading has increased since 2019 results.
 To improve writing attainment and outcomes for disadvantaged pupils.
-By July 2023, KS1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in writing has increased since 2019 results.
+By July 2024, KS1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in writing has increased since 2019 results.
 To improve maths attainment and outcomes for disadvantaged pupils.
-By July 2023, KS1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in maths has increased since 2019 results.
+By July 2024, KS1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in maths has increased since 2019 results.
 To improve % of disadvantaged children achieving the expected standard in reading, writing and maths combined.
-By July 2023, KS1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in reading, writing and maths has increased since 2019 results.
+By July 2024, KS1 results alongside internal summative results for all year groups show that the percentage of disadvantaged children achieving the expected standard in reading, writing and maths has increased since 2019 results.
 To improve overall attendance across the whole school particularly for that of our disadvantaged pupils.
 Sustained and improved overall school attendance.
-A reduction in the attendance gap between disadvantaged and non-disadvantaged pupils.
+A reduction in the attendance gap between disadvantaged and nondisadvantaged pupils.
 A reduction in the gap between disadvantaged and non-disadvantaged who are persistently absent.
 To promote and improve self-esteem, self-worth and enjoyment of school and learning for all pupils, particularly our disadvantaged pupils.
 Sustained and improved overall levels of self-esteem, self-worth and enjoyment of school.
 Demonstrated through parent surveys, student voice, in the form of our school council, and an increase in participation of extra-curricular activities and clubs.

-Activity in this academic year

-This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.
+Activity in this academic year This details how we intend to spend our pupil premium (and recovery premium funding) this academic year to address the challenges listed above.